 The purpose of the Journal of Teaching in Physical Education is to communicate national and international research and stimulate discussion, study, and critique of teaching, teacher education, and curriculum as these fields relate to physical activity in schools, communities, higher education, and sport.
 The journal publishes original reports of empirical studies in physical education together with integrative reviews and analyses of educational and methodological issues in the field.
 Research using a variety of methodological approaches is acceptable for publication.
+Well-designed replication of previous research is also strongly encouraged.
 Brief research notes also will be reviewed for possible publication.
 The coeditors and editorial board encourage the submission of manuscripts that extend knowledge within the focus of the journal.

 Specific questions about the appropriateness of any individual paper to enter the JTPE peer-review process should be directed to one of the coeditors.
 Except for occasional invited manuscripts, all published articles are refereed by members of the editorial board, or by other referees invited by the coeditors.
 The final decision on whether a paper merits publication is made by the coeditor coordinating the review process.

 Bryan McCullick University of Georgia, USA